niharhEAVR/Cohort-3.0-DevOPs/01_class/01_notes/06_ssh_key_for_git.md

 ✅ More secure (no risk of token leaks).
 ✅ Easier for automation (CI/CD, multiple devices).
 ✅ No need to reauthenticate **even on a new machine** (just copy your SSH key).

-Would you like to check how your Git is authenticating?
-I can help! 😊